farzamsh/FineIllDoItMySelf/README.md

 1. Relocating initiative rolls from battle page to character sheet and make it editable
 2. Adding Grapple, Shove as default actions and Athletic and Acrobatic checks to sheet
 3. Adding ability checks, proficiencies and advantages in them
+4. Hidden mode to hide enemies' HP and AC for Projection mode

 Stage 3: Improving overall layout and add a bit automation